Spring Garden Revival

 Elmhurst’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Elmhurst enforces state and local organic waste management regulations under the Illinois Environmental Protection Act (415 ILCS 5), which prohibit disposal of yard waste—including dethatched material—in household trash.
-The city’s yard waste collection program requires use of biodegradable paper bags or rigid containers, with no plastic bags allowed.
-Residents may also compost dethatched material on-site, provided they follow setback requirements (typically 5-10 feet from property lines) and best practices such as mixing thatch with leaves for proper aeration and moisture.
-Composting supports Elmhurst’s waste reduction goals and sustainability initiatives.
-For detailed composting guidelines and collection schedules, contact: Elmhurst Park District
+Elmhurst enforces Illinois organic waste management regulations under the Illinois Environmental Protection Act (415 ILCS 5), which prohibit disposal of yard waste, including dethatched material, in household trash.
+The city’s waste reduction program requires use of biodegradable paper bags or rigid containers for curbside collection, and mandates proper separation of thatch from other yard waste when specified.
+On-site composting is permitted with setbacks (typically 5-10 feet from property lines) and best practices such as mixing thatch with leaves, maintaining moisture, and regular aeration.
+These efforts support Elmhurst’s sustainability goals and reduce landfill use.
+For composting guidelines, collection schedules, and disposal requirements, contact:

 375 W. First St., Elmhurst, IL 60126